code4it-dev/c4it-hugo/content/architecture-note/c4-model/index.md

 ### Install Structurizr on Windows 11

-You can use Structurizr on cloud or locally.
+**You can use Structurizr on cloud or locally**.
 I generally prefer having Structurizr Lite installed on my machine, so that I can generate the diagrams locally and, in case, modify them before saving the changes.

 To use it, have two ways:

-- Install it as a Java application (it requires Java 17+) runnin on a UNIX-based system: you must be able to run a Bash script to make it work;
+- Install it as a Java application (it requires Java 17+) running on a UNIX-based system: you must be able to run a Bash script to make it work;
 - Install it via Docker: pull and run the application to have it locally.

 Since I work with Windows, I prefer using Docker.